-Students in the Department of Modern Languages may obtain a Bachelor of Arts degree in Spanish; additionally, students have the opportunity for a Portuguese minor and introductory studies in Italian and American Sign Language.
+Students in the Department of Modern Languages may obtain a Bachelor of Arts degree in Spanish; additionally, students have the opportunity for a Portuguese minor and introductory studies in Italian and German.
 A Liberal Studies concentration in Spanish is also available.
-The Department offers courses in critical foreign languages such as Chinese, Japanese, Russian, Cambodian, and Hmong.

-As todays students gain knowledge and understanding of other languages and cultures, they inevitably develop greater appreciation of their own.
+Today as students gain knowledge and understanding of other languages and cultures, they inevitably develop a greater appreciation of their own.
 In the process, they find themselves better equipped to succeed in our modern society where multilingual and multinational interests are becoming swiftly and inexorably part of our daily lives.